A-GHOSH-dev/blockchain-project/README.md

 - Propose genuine policies for governing the carbon credit ecosystem.
 - Focus on reducing GHG emissions and incentivizing organizations to participate in carbon trading.
 - Emphasize the importance of implementing policies for the success and credibility of the Blockchain-based solution.
+# Design of Carbon Inclusive Market System based on Blockchain Technology

+## Proposed Methodology:

+### Literature Review:
+- Examine existing enterprise-level carbon credit policies.
+- Investigate personal-level carbon trading policies and identify gaps.

+### Analysis:
+- Define the meaning of carbon credit and highlight current policy support.
+- Stress the need for extending policies to the personal level for a dual-carbon strategy.

+### Regional Chain Technology:
+- Suggest adopting regional chain technology.
+- Segregate enterprise and personal carbon trading into public and side chains.

+### Personal Carbon Trading Model:
+- Develop a model using regional chain technology.
+- Address public resource congestion and enhance transaction efficiency.

+### Simulation:
+- Simulate the individual transaction model.
+- Use results as a basis for policy recommendations.

+### Guiding Significance:
+- Analyze implications on carbon trading prices.
+- Explain practical significance and potential trends.

+### Closing Remarks:
+- Summarize key findings and innovations.
+- Highlight multi-party interaction and price-driven mechanisms.

+### Future Outlook:
+- Discuss the rise of regional chain technology.
+- Propose areas for future research and development.

+### Conclusion:
+- Emphasize the importance of the proposed model.
+- Conclude by underscoring regional chain technology's role in efficient carbon trading.